folutade/KnowThatYouAnointed/content/posts/the-party.md

   Teachin' him morals, integrity, discipline, listen, man, you don't know nothin' 'bout that
   **Speakin' the truth and consider what God's considerin'**, you don't know nothin' 'bout that*

-* On Kendrick's second battle record, "6:16 in LA", Kendrick spoke directly to God while seemingly confessing that he was engaging in the battle with Drake in part because his identity is wrapped up in being a solider who needs to go to war in order to have a stable identity.
+* On Kendrick's second battle record, "6:16 in LA," Kendrick spoke directly to God while seemingly confessing that he was engaging in the battle with Drake in part because his identity was wrapped up in being a soldier who needs to go to war in order to have a stable identity.

   * *Who could reach us?
 Only God could teleport this type of freedom
   **God**, ah, my confession is yours